-Wulai is located in the ancient land of Atayal people.
-According to a local legend they were hunting nearby and spotted a mist rising from this valley.
+Wulai is located in the ancient land of the Atayal people.
+According to a local legend, they were hunting nearby and spotted a mist rising from this valley.
 As they approached the site, one hunter noticed the hot, bubbling water and exclaimed: "Watch out – steaming hot water!" (ulai kirofu).
 Since then this location is called Wulai.

 Especially impressive this waterfall is after heavy rains.
-In this area are found numerous waterfalls, such as Ah-yui, Hsin-Hsian, Wu-Chong, Wusha and other falls.
+In this area are found numerous waterfalls, such as Ah-yui, Hsin-Hsian, Wu-Chong, Wusha, and other falls.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.

-Taiwan is one of the most crowded countries on Earth but beyond the ocean of people and vehicles, far from the neon and noise that confronts new arrivals, there’s an island of breathtaking mountain vistas, bird-rich forests and quaint villages where folk religion thrives.
+Taiwan is one of the most crowded countries on Earth but beyond the ocean of people and vehicles, far from the neon and noise that confronts new arrivals, there’s an island of breathtaking mountain vistas, bird-rich forest, and quaint villages where folk religion thrives.